ironman5366/fdu/README.md

 # fdu

 FDU = Fast Directory Usage.
-Multithreaded version of NCDU, with caching.
+Multithreaded version of NCDU.
 Targeted at big distributed filesystems with lots of small files.

 Vibecoded with love.